mcascallares/mongodb-automation/README.md

 mongodb-automation is a docker image that allows you to deploy MongoDB instances using [MMS Automation service](https://mms.mongodb.com).

-The image provides a configured MMS Automation agent pre-installed.
+The image provides a pre-installed and configured MMS Automation agent.

 Examples